HydroModPy/HydroModPy/docs/readthedocs/source/architecture/mesh/index.rst

 - adapter layers that bridge solver grids to field meshes,
 - discretization workflows that turn field parameters into solver-ready arrays.

-For higher-level runtime handoffs from process objects to solver wrappers, see :doc:`../process/process-runtime-to-solver-sequence-diagram` and :doc:`../simulation/launcher-simulation-class-diagram`.
+For higher-level runtime handoffs from process objects to solver adapters, see :doc:`../process/process-runtime-to-solver-sequence-diagram` and :doc:`../simulation/simulation-orchestration-class-diagram`.

 .. toctree::
    :maxdepth: 2